 This could mean hacking attempts, brute force login attempts, credential stuffing, Distributed Denial of Service (DDoS) attacks and so forth.

 However there are exceptions, if you're testing our security with an aim to disclose what you find to us and not for malicious exploitation then you're welcome to do so.
 We're receptive to all security reports and you will not be penalised in any way for disclosing vulnerabilities.

 If you're found creating more than one free account you will lose access to every account you create.
 Each customer is allowed one free account in addition to any paid accounts they have.
 Do not make multiple free accounts for different websites you own, they can all be managed from a single account.
 There are no limits to how many paid accounts you may have.

-Using disposable addresses makes it impossible to contact you if we need to and it also jeopardises the security of your account as disposable addresses are often shared amongst multiple users of the websites which provide them.
+Using disposable email addresses makes it impossible for us to contact you if we need to and it also jeopardises the security of your account as disposable addresses are often shared amongst multiple users of the websites which provide them.

 Payment fraud costs merchants like ourselves billions of dollars a year in lost revenue and bank fees.
 We take a hard stance on this, all suspicious payments are refunded and in all instances of confirmed payment fraud your account will be terminated.

 You may want to look at our GDPR compliance page which goes into detail about how we securely store your payment information.

 This means quite simply you cannot setup a website or service which provides access to our API data to third parties.
 When you query our API the data is for your use only meaning to be directly acted upon by you or entities you own.
 It's not meant for you to re-sell or provide to third parties.

 We do make exceptions to this term on a case-by-case basis.
 If you wish to do this you must contact us and make a clear and concise request with sound reasoning as to why you want to do this.